K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 If your prompt engineers provide clear and concise instructions, they can make your LLM perform quickly and accurately.
 Poor prompting, on the other hand, results in poor responses.
 Since the effectiveness of your LLM essentially depends on the quality of your prompts, prompt engineering is a vital skill for your AI developers and users to develop.

 The history of prompt engineering can be traced back to the early days of AI research, when data scientists were testing various ways of interacting with an enterprise LLM.
 The importance of prompting grew as the models became more sophisticated.
-Today, AI prompt engineering is a dynamic and evolving field in which new techniques and best practices are continuously being tested and validated.
+Today, AI prompt engineering is a dynamic and evolving field in which new techniques, such as the use of LLM agents and functions, are continuously being tested and validated.

 Best practices for AI prompt engineering